amitjohney/sylvatest/environment-values/README.md

 proxies: {}
 ```

 As the values may be defined and overwritten by several ConfigMaps and Secrets, it may be hard to figure out how the final merge will look like.
-In order to enable users to preview how the final chart value will look like, the `preview.sh` enables to instanciate the telco-cloud-init chart in a specific namespace, with all flux child resources suspended.
+In order to enable users to preview how the final chart value will look like, the `preview.sh` enables to instanciate the sylva-units chart in a specific namespace, with all flux child resources suspended.
 This way, you'll be able to test if chart works properly with provided values, how user-values will be merged, and the result of values go-templating rendering.